Trevor Bauer reinstated by MLB's independent arbitrator – KION546

 “While we believe a longer suspension was warranted, MLB will abide by the neutral arbitrator’s decision, which upholds baseball’s longest-ever active player suspension for sexual assault or domestic violence,” MLB said in a statement.
 “We understand this process was difficult for the witnesses involved and we thank them for their participation.”

-The players’ association declined comment.
+The players’ association declined comment on Scheinman’s decision.
 A spokeswoman for Bauer expected a statement on his behalf would be issued later Thursday.

 Bauer was never charged with a crime.
 His accuser sought but was denied a restraining order against him, and Los Angeles prosecutors said in February there was insufficient evidence to prove the woman’s accusations beyond a reasonable doubt.